SteelCompendium/compendium/docs/Ancestries/Memonek.md

 ## Keeper Of Order

-When you or a creature adjacent to you makes a power roll, you can remove an edge or a bane on the roll as a free triggered action.
+When you or a creature adjacent to you makes a [[Power|power]] roll, you can remove an edge or a bane on the roll as a free triggered action.
 You can only use this benefit once per round.